comptech-winter-school/coal-composition-control/docs/users_guide/users_guide.md

 # Introduction

-This is a detailed description of a demo interface.
+This is a detailed description of the demo Web Interface.
+:exclamation: Make sure you've read the [Installation](https://github.com/comptech-winter-school/coal-composition-control/tree/doc#installation--configuration) before you start :exclamation:.

 # Getting Started